Characters of the Uncharted series: Atoq Navarro

-Atoq Navarro is a South American archaeologist and main antagonist of Uncharted: Drake's Fortune, voiced and motion captured by Robin Atkin Downes.
+Atoq Navarro is a Peruvian archaeologist and the main antagonist of Uncharted: Drake's Fortune, voiced and motion captured by Robin Atkin Downes.

 At first, he is the lieutenant of Gabriel Roman, and helps him hold Sullivan and Drake hostage.
-He also leads a team of highly trained mercenaries hired by Roman.
+He also leads a team of highly trained South American mercenaries hired by Roman.

-Though never made into a chapter, there was a drafted sequence where Nathan and Elena attempt to sneak into an airship to get to an island in search of El Dorado, but the area was infested by Navarro's mercenaries.
-After killing them, Navarro appears in an armored truck and begins firing at them with a machine gun.
-Nathan knocks a telephone pole onto his truck using explosive barrels, and escapes on the plane with Elena.
-Sometime later, he and Roman travel to the island so Roman can find and sell El Dorado for a lot of money, which Sullivan owes him (whom they took with them when Nathan thought he was dead), unaware that Navarro has his own plan of selling it.
+Though never made into a chapter, there was a drafted sequence where Drake and Fisher attempt to sneak into an airship to get to an island in search of El Dorado, but the area is infested by Navarro's mercenaries.
+After the two kill the mercenaries, Navarro appears in an armored truck and fires at them with a machine gun.
+Drake knocks a telephone pole onto his truck using explosive barrels and escapes on a plane with Fisher.
+Sometime later, Navarro and Roman travel to the island so Roman can find and sell El Dorado to recoup a debt owed by Sullivan (whom they took with them when Drake thought he was dead), unaware that Navarro has his own plan of selling it.
 Eventually, they team up with Eddy Raja, who is also searching for the statue of El Dorado, and try to keep Nathan away from it.

-When Roman finally has the statue, Navarro reveals that he has planned to double-cross him the whole time.
-He convinces Roman to open the statue, fully aware it was actually a sarcophagus containing an infected mummy and of the zombification effects the pathogen it contains will have on the man; after that, he kills him with a gunshot to the head.
-It turns out Navarro planned to take the virus and sell it as a biological weapon to the highest bidder.
-After he leaves holding Elena at gunpoint, the statue is airlifted by his helicopter.
+In the game, when Roman finds the statue, Navarro reveals his premeditated intention to double-cross him.
+He convinces Roman to open the statue, fully aware it is actually a sarcophagus containing an infected mummy, and of the zombification effects the pathogen it contains will have on Roman; after he becomes infected, Navarro kills him with a gunshot to the head.
+It turns out Navarro plans to sell the virus as a biological weapon to the highest bidder.
+After he leaves holding Fisher at gunpoint, the statue is airlifted by his helicopter.
 However, the zombified Spaniards of the island, known as "Descendants", invade the chamber, attacking his mercenaries.
-Nathan manages to jump onto the airlifted statue.
-A mercenary notices this, and tries to shoot Drake, but Elena kicks him out of the helicopter, causing him to shoot the pilot and sending the helicopter crashing onto Navarro's boat.
-An unarmed Nathan fights Navarro, who is armed with his laser sight-equipped SPAS-12.
+Drake manages to jump onto the airlifted statue.
+A mercenary notices Drake and shoots at him from above, but Fisher kicks him out of the helicopter, causing him to instead shoot the pilot, sending the helicopter crashing onto Navarro's boat.
+An unarmed Nathan fights Navarro, who is armed with a laser sight-equipped SPAS-12.
 After the fight, Nathan pushes the crashed helicopter into the ocean, with the rope used to airlift the statue wrapping around Navarro's ankle and dragging him into the water.